 I placed a pea plant in a special box where light entered only from one hole in the top.
 Horizontal shelves forced the plant to zig zag around them on its way to the light at the top.

-Mrs. Papen created this video to help students understand the reproduction of flowering plants.
+This video helps students understand the reproduction of flowering plants.
 It was through Gregor Mendel's work with pea plants that the basics of genetics was discovered.